synnaxlabs/synnax/client/ts/api/client.api.md

     alias?: string | undefined;
 }>;

+// Warning: (ae-missing-release-tag) "NewPayload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type NewPayload_2 = z.infer<typeof newPayloadZ>;

+// Warning: (ae-missing-release-tag) "newPayloadZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const newPayloadZ: z.ZodObject<z.objectUtil.extendShape<{
     key: z.ZodString;